-Note that the exact asymptotics of the cumulants given by Theorem \ref{Theorem1} is in nature stronger than the cruder bound given by \eqref{eq:70} and thus the central moment asymptotics \eqref{eq:55}. \jump
+Note that the exact asymptotics of the cumulants given by Theorem \ref{Theoremter1} is in nature stronger than the cruder bound given by \eqref{eqter:70} and thus the central moment asymptotics \eqref{eqter:55}. \jump

-As a consequence, it therefore implies a central limit theorem for the number of zeros, as well as a polynomial concentration to any order of the number of zeros around its mean. \begin{corollary} As $n$ goes to infinity, we have the convergence in distribution
+As a consequence, we are able to reprove the central limit theorem for the number of zeros, as well as a polynomial concentration to any order of the number of zeros around its mean by Markov inequality. \begin{corollary} As $n$ goes to infinity, we have the convergence in distribution